michaelrsweet/lprint/SECURITY.md

 vulnerabilities:

 - Daemon/service crashes/hangs caused by a network request,
-- Remote code execution through an API or other interface used by PAPPL,
+- Remote code execution through an API or other interface used by LPrint,
 - Privilege escalation that allows unauthorized actions or information disclosure, and
 - Common weaknesses (buffer overflow, divide-by-zero, input validation,